warrenshiv/pwani-innovation-week/README.md

 2. Defining the content structure in the CMS, including content types, fields, and relationships.
 3. Developing a custom API or using existing CMS APIs to fetch data from the CMS and display it on the React front-end.
 4. Ensuring secure access to the CMS by configuring authentication and access controls.

+## Real-time Database Management
+Real-time data management is crucial for the Pwani Innovation Week website.
+Firebase Real-time Database is will be used to manage dynamic data efficiently.

 ## Runtime Environment
 We have Ensured a reliable runtime environment for our React application.
 Key consideration include: